Last Updated on October 24, 2022 by Carne Diem

 Method: Grill, Oven, or StovetopJump to Recipe

 We came up with this recipe for Caribbean Fire Shrimp a couple summers ago during a bumper year for our garden peppers.
 We have always loved making fresh salsas and sauces with homegrown ingredients and this recipe has become one of our favorites.
-It is, without a doubt, spicy, but we find the sweetness of the tropical fruits balances the spice well.
+It is, without a doubt a spicy shrimp recipe, but we find the sweetness of the tropical fruits balances the spice well.
 We like to make this in large batches and then can the rest for use throughout the year.
 Sometimes there is just nothing like a spicy, tropical dish in the dead of winter to remind you of the warm summer months ahead.
-With Covid-19 ruining all travel plans for the foreseeable future, at least we can enjoy a little bit of island paradise at home.

-Preparing the Sauce for the Caribbean Fire Shrimp
+Preparing the Sauce for the Spicy Caribbean Shrimp

 We use an assortment of peppers from our garden for this recipe, some of which may be difficult to find depending on where you live.
 The key is to use a mix of sweet and hot peppers.
 For the mild peppers, we use small sweet peppers and an Anaheim pepper that are typically easily found in stores.
 We also use either Mad Hatter peppers or shishito peppers.
 Shishitos are becoming easier to find in markets as well and are one of our favorite peppers to snack on.
 If you can't find mad hatter or shishitos then serranos would be a good substitute.